Freight Claims: How to File and Be Better Prepared

 – Consignee—The person receiving the cargo.

-- Visible damage—Damage or loss is found on
+– Visible damage—Damage or loss is found and noted on the delivery receipt.

 – Concealed damage—Damage or loss is found after delivery and is NOT noted on the Proof of Delivery (POD)

-- Filing a freight claim—The process of documenting and proving carrier liability for shipment damage or loss and filing a claim with the carrier to get full or partial coverage for the cargo.
+– Filing a freight claim—The process of documenting and proving carrier liability for shipping damage or loss and filing a claim with the carrier to get full or partial coverage for the cargo.

 – Proof of Delivery (POD) or delivery receipt—The proof of delivery or delivery receipt paperwork is where any damages must be noted before the consignee signs for the shipment.